 Avalabetta is a lovely hill and Dandiganahalli Dam is a serene water body.
 When you club both of them, you have a nice one day trip from Bangalore!

-This series of one day trips from Bangalore provide you an opportunity to spend a day visiting places near Bangalore.
+This series of 24 one day trips from Bangalore provides you an opportunity to spend a day visiting places near Bangalore.
 We encourage you to explore the rich landscape, heritage and beautiful spots surrounding Bangalore.
-These are easy to do trips and a good outing for families.
+These are easy-to-do trips and a good outing for families.

-“One Day trip from Bangalore 19” is the nineteenth in this series helping you to explore Avalabetta and Dandiganahalli dam.
+This is the nineteenth in this series helping you to explore Avalabetta and Dandiganahalli Dam.
 If you are looking for places to visit from Bangalore within 150 kilometres or if you are looking for a comfortable one day trip from Bangalore, please take a look at this post on this blog.